frichter/ore/README.rst

 ORE: Outlier-RV enrichment
 --------------------------

+ORE identifies outlier genes with more rare variants than expected by chance (and vice-versa).
+Paper in `Bioinformatics`_.

 Cursory use of ORE (outlier-RV enrichment) is provided here, visit the `latest ORE documentation`_ for more details.
 Confirm the following are installed:

     - `Python >=3.5.0`_